cneill/appsec-resources/training.md

 - [2016 Guide to User Data Security](https://www.inversoft.com/guides/2016-guide-to-user-data-security) - This is an in-depth guide to setting up cloud-based apps in a secure way.
 It covers how to securely configure cloud services/users/etc., set up infrastructure, and avoid introducing vulnerabilities through programming errors, at a high level.
 - [Security Guide for Developers](https://github.com/FallibleInc/security-guide-for-developers) - A work-in-progress project to document security best practices for a developer audience.
 Includes a very handy [security checklist](https://github.com/FallibleInc/security-guide-for-developers/blob/master/security-checklist.md) for secure applications.
 - [Introduction to Microsoft Secure Development Lifecycle](http://download.microsoft.com/download/9/3/5/935520EC-D9E2-413E-BEA7-0B865A79B18C/Introduction%20to%20the%20Microsoft%20Security%20Development%20Lifecycle%20%28SDL%29.ppsx) - A great introductory slideshow describing Microsoft's method of doing secure software development.
 We borrow heavily from this model on the Rackspace Security Engineering team, conducting threat modeling sessions with all new products to understand the system-level interactions and the "trust boundaries" that exist between systems, for example.
+- [Security Guide: How to Protect Your Infrastructure Against the Basic Attacker](http://blog.mailgun.com/security-guide-basic-infrastructure-security/) - Guide outlining how to set up basic infrastructure security for your systems

 ## Defending Applications